adavak/toolbox/SNIPPETS.md

 @regex `.` matches any single character. `.ck` will match `ack`, `bck`, `cck`, `dck`, and so on.
 You usually use `.` in conjunction with `+` or `*` or some other repetition character; for example, `.*` means to match literally anything or nothing at all (any character, 0 or more times) and `.+` matches any non-empty string (any character, 1 or more times). @regex
 @regex There are a *lot* of extensions to this basic set; unfortunately, they vary between tool and language. http://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions are a fairly common 'extended' regular expression syntax, but by no means universal. @regex

+>debian non-free network/wifi card drivers!
+For your Wi-fi card to work, and if installing Debian, you will need to; either install from the http://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/ unofficial cd image with included non-free firmwares (Wi-fi will work during the setup procedure); or install using a wired connection.
+Anyway you have to enable non-free software during setup, and, after initial setup, manually install the firmware-linux-nonfree firmware-atheros packages.

 @apt add an apt key `sudo apt-key add $KEYFILE`
 @apt add gpg key from remote server `sudo apt-key adv --recv-keys --keyserver $KEYSERVER $FINGERPRINT`